DrVaishnaviKR/Insurance-charge-prediction/README.md

 - Structured & reusable prediction pipeline
 - 100% browser-based deployment—no setup required for the user

-👉 Try it yourself using the live Streamlit URL!--https://insurance-charges-predictor1-1.streamlit.app/
+👉 Try it yourself using the live Streamlit URL!

 ---